Joao4569/be-centered/README.md

 - Final validator test for style.css results:
   - file validates as CSS level 3 + SVG

+- All the pages of BeCentered have passed their validator testing at the time of submission.

 ### Unfixed Bugs

-- The only issue that I have with Becentered is that I feel some containers (for example the technique page headings, descriptions and sign up page heading) are not fully responsive in relation to their content and that a lot of manual adjustments had to be made to assist their responsiveness concerning appearance over the various media queries.
+- The only issue that I have with Becentered is that I feel some containers (for example the technique page headings, detailed descriptions and sign up page heading) are not fully responsive in relation to their content and that a lot of manual adjustments had to be made to assist their responsiveness concerning appearance over the various media queries.
-- I started doing some research and I was looking into the issue for this project but unfortunately have not found a proper solution to the problem.
+- I started doing some research and I was looking into the issue for this project but unfortunately have not found a proper solution to the problem by the time of submission.

 ## Deployment